Mohammedbelafdal/simple-fractal/README.md

 # simple-fractal
-simple fractal with python and PIL library
+simple fractal with python and PIL library, perfect for teaching or learning

 Usage: